AmhedVargas/crRNA_library/README.md

 * Well 383 is a duplication of co-CRIPSR oligos, and so well 383 and 384 are the same for plate 4.

 ## Library generation
-To ease and automate the crRNA selection process, we figured out that a good strategy is to produce genomic tracks from where we could select crRNAs and optimize further our selections.
+To ease and automate the crRNA selection process, we figured out that a good strategy was to produce genomic tracks from where we could select crRNAs and optimize further our selections.
 Therefore we focused in the creation of:

-**1. Genebodies and CDS tracks:**

-**2. An Alphafold confidence track:**

-**3. crRNAs tracks:**
+**1. Genebodies and CDS tracks:** For each *C. elegans* protein coding gene annotated in the WS283 version of [WormBase](https://wormbase.org/) we extracted every annotated CDS, collapsed the repeated CDS, and created a genomic track with them.
+Similarly, we annotated the location of their ATGs and stop codons.

+**2. An Alphafold confidence track:** Predicted confidence scores were downloaded for all available *C. elegans* proteins from the [Alphafold Protein Structure Database](https://alphafold.ebi.ac.uk/).
+Corresponding WormBase transcripts with the same coding sequence length were matched and location extracted from WormBase annotations.
+For each codon a corresponding confidence score and genomic location was assigned and written into a single bedgraph per transcript.
+A final bedgraph with all *C. elegans* annotated transcripts was produced and used for further analysis such as, defining if CDS was "structured" (confidence score above 90) and what score had the cutting site of crRNAs.

+**3. crRNAs tracks:** crRNA genomic tracks were obtained from two different sources.
+The first set comes directly from [guidescan](https://guidescan.com/) calculations for ce11 and obtained trhough running a batch query within its [docker distribution] (https://hub.docker.com/layers/xerez/guidescan/latest/images/sha256-ea5c5ed0b873205243babb26a49f85f14f2c05fd992e66f6ff13722842df9ef7).
+The second set was consisted of every possible crRNA with NGG pam site within *C. elegans* ce11/WS235 genome with additional info of their uniqueness within the genome (calculated by a [hamming distance](https://github.com/AmhedVargas/CelegansHammingAlignments)).

 **Scripts to produce each track can be found in the `tracks` folder of this repository.**

 Once we had our genomic tracks, we proceed to do intersections and treat

+Additionally, we created selected crRNAs that targeted the genomic locations of long non-coding RNAs and microRNAs.

 **The above steps were performed using the code located in the `processing` folder of this repository.**

+Finally, we proceeded to assembly the crRNA selection with their homology arms using their target genomic location to order them within the 384 plates. **The code for the library assembly can be found at the `assembly` folder of this repository.**

 ## Troubleshoot